-Our mission is to collaborate with and empower organizations and individuals to eliminate violence in our community through advocacy, education and training.
+Our mission is to collaborate with and empower individuals and organizations to eliminate violence in our community through advocacy, education and training.

-Victim advocate services are free and available 24/7 to students, faculty, staff, and visitors.
-An advocate can be reached by calling our 24/7 crisis hotline at 407-823-1200.
+Victim advocate provide free, CONFIDENTIAL services and are available 24/7 to students, faculty, staff, and visitors.
+An advocate can be reached by calling our 24/7 crisis hotline at 407-823-1200 or by Texting 407-823-6868.
 Victim advocates are available to assist with a variety of issues arising as a direct result of a crime, violence, or abuse - with or without a police report.
-Our advocates also respond in person to specific locations off campus on a case-by-case basis.